Former Belgian prime minister Jean-Luc Dehaene dies at 73

 He withdrew Belgian forces from Rwanda in 1994, shortly after 10 Belgian peacekeepers were murdered, a decision that some regarded as a capitulation.
 More than 800,000 Rwandans were killed shortly afterwards in a genocide that lasted barely three months.

-More recently, Dehaene, a keen supporter of Belgian side Club Bruges, headed a panel looking into football club finances for UEFA, the governing body for the game in Europe.
+More recently, Dehaene, a keen supporter of Belgian side Club Bruges, headed a panel looking into soccer club finances for UEFA, the governing body for the game in Europe.

 UEFA had been expected to announce the results of the investigations in the next few days, with big-spending clubs like Manchester City and Paris St Germain facing punishment under the new rules.